zilihen/zi-dots/README.md

 # Zi's Dots

-This repo pertains to both my NixOS.
+This repo contains my dot files.
 Cosmic DE is the main desktop environment I use on both systems.
 A quickshell configuration may be created in the future for hyprland but for now Cosmic will do.

 > [!note]
 > I do not use home-manager for my NixOS setup, I have used it before and found it very frustrating to use.
 Instead, I use hjem to manage all my dots files stored in `config` directory which are symlinked by their respective directory in `~/.config`.
 This makes it easy to set up the configurations in other distro without using home-manager and nix.